mozilla/addon-sdk/static-files/md/dev-guide/packaging.md

-The Jetpack SDK houses collections of reusable code, documentation, and other associated resources in structures called *packages*.
+The Add-on SDK houses collections of reusable code, documentation, and other associated resources in structures called *packages*.

-A list of packages in the Jetpack SDK environment that generated this documentation is on the left side of this page under the heading *Package Reference*.
+A list of packages in the Add-on SDK environment that generated this documentation is on the left side of this page under the heading *Package Reference*.

 Packages are just directories on your filesystem.
-Specifically, they're located under the `packages` directory in the root of your Jetpack SDK environment.
+Specifically, they're located under the `packages` directory in the root of your Add-on SDK environment.

 Your First Package
 ------------------